 Mountain bikes aren’t just a mode of transportation.
 They’re also something that lets you enjoy the outdoors and go to places you never thought you can while staying fit and healthy.

 These are just a few of the many reasons you need to get a mountain bike.
-But when is the best time to buy one?
+But when is the best time to buy your dream bike?

 One good idea is to consider the time of the year.
 Most brands try to clear out their old models to make room for the new products they will release the following year.